dftjr/data-structures-and-algorithms/code-challenge-401-05-06/README.md

+# Checklist

+ - [ ] Top-level README “Table of Contents” is updated
+ - [ ] README for this challenge is complete
+       - [ ] Summary, Description, Approach & Efficiency, Solution
+       - [ ] Picture of whiteboard
+       - [X] Link to code
+ - [ ] Feature tasks for this challenge are completed
+ - [ ] Unit tests written and passing
+       - [ ] “Happy Path” - Expected outcome
+       - [ ] Expected failure
+       - [ ] Edge Case (if applicable/obvious)

 # Singly Linked List
 <!-- Short summary or background information -->
 This code shows a simple application of a functioning linked list.
 The test parameters make sure that the functions correctly work.